 GradCare is offered for benefits-eligible graduate students only.

 Medicare Advantage Plans are offered to benefit-eligible retirees and survivors.

 Prescription drug coverage is included when you enroll in any U-M plan.

 Choosing a Plan

-We want to help you find the health plan that offers the most advantages to you and your family, and then to use it wisely.
+Find the health plan that offers the most advantages to you and your family and then use it wisely.
 Before choosing a plan, consider all the costs involved (including both premiums and out-of-pocket expenses like deductibles, coinsurance, and copays), access to doctors and hospitals, and your anticipated health and financial needs over the next year.
 Please note that there is no out-of-pocket cost to you for preventive care under any U-M health plan.
-View your health plan rates.
-For a detailed comparison, view the 2017 health plan coverage comparison chart.
+Members enrolled in a managed care plan must choose a primary care physician (PCP) when joining.

 *No deductible in U-M Premier Care Network 1. $2,000 individual/$4,000 family deductible in Network 2.